amirTwenty8/guestbuddy_api_functions/TESTING.md

 21. **editUserInCompany** - Edit user information and change their role within a company
 22. **removeUserFromCompany** - Remove users from a company and manage their business mode
 23. **createEventTicket** - Create tickets for an event with auto-generated UUID and ticket summary management
-24. **createClubCard** - Create club cards with auto-generated QR codes and Firebase Storage uploads
+24. **createClubCard** - Create club cards with unique IDs (QR codes generated on-demand)
-25. **updateClubCard** - Update club card details and generate additional QR codes when needed
+25. **updateClubCard** - Update club card details and generate additional card items when needed
 26. **deleteClubCard** - Delete club cards with validation that they're not in use
 27. **createTableLayout** - Create table layouts from canvas objects with rotation support
 28. **updateTableLayout** - Update existing table layouts with partial field updates and rotation support